-Enrollment is approximately 2,950 students and ninety-four (93%) percent of our students are Alabama residents, located in 53 counties or 79 (79%) percent of the 67 counties in the state.
-Seventy (70%) percent of students are female, average age of 30 years and gainfully employed.
-Sixty (60%) percent of students attend school on a part-time basis, and ninety (90%) percent are employed either full-time (68%) or part-time (22%).
-The racial composition of the student body is seventy-two (72%) percent White and twenty-six

-(26%) percent minority (2% not reported).
-Approximately sixty (60%) percent of students receive some form of financial assistance that may include federal, state, and/or institutional funding sources (Source: Fall 2023 Data).
+Enrollment is almost 3,000 students, and ninety-four (94%) percent of our students are Alabama residents, located in 58 counties or eighty-seven (87%) percent of the 67 counties in the state.
+Seventy-one (71%) percent of students are female, have an average age of 31 years, and are gainfully employed.
+Sixty (60%) percent of students attend school on a part-time basis, and ninety-one (91%) percent are employed either full-time (70%) or part-time (21%).
+The racial composition of the student body is seventy-two (72%) percent White and twenty-seven (27%) percent minority (1% not reported).
+Approximately sixty (60%) percent of students receive financial assistance that may include federal, state, and/or institutional funding sources (Source: Fall 2024 Data).

 The Athens State University mission statement stresses the institution's emphasis on teaching, service, research and other creative activities to empower its students to make valuable contributions in their professional, civic, educational, and economic endeavors.
 The institution strives to provide appropriate learning resources and a variety of course formats and options that support quality teaching, learning, and the advancement of knowledge and actively promotes diversity and lifelong learning.
-Through affiliations with a variety of organizations, Athens State University provides resources that support continuing education for students and the community at large.
+Through affiliations with a variety of organizations, Athens State of our students, the University provides 22 undergraduate and 12 graduate programs completely online through a distance learning format.

+University provides resources that support continuing education for students and the community at large.
 The institution also sponsors and supports programs that stimulate cultural and intellectual enrichment in the community.
-As of Fall 2023, the University employed 244 full-time employees including 87 faculty members and 141 part-time employees which includes 103 part-time faculty.
+As of Fall 2024, the University employed 261 full-time employees including 89 faculty members and 135 part-time employees which includes 91 part-time faculty.

-The University offers 44 undergraduate degree programs and 13 graduate degree programs for its students to choose from and continues to explore the latest technology in the delivery of these majors.
-In addition, the University offers 60 minors and 46 certificates.
-To better meet the needs of our students, the University provides 20 undergraduate and 13 graduate programs completely online through a distance learning format.
-A brief paragraph about each of the University's three Colleges and the University Centers follows.
+The University offers 41 undergraduate degree programs and 13 graduate degree programs for its students to choose from and continues to explore the latest technology in the delivery of these majors.
+In addition, the University offers 60 minors and 41 certificates.
+To better meet the needs

 College of Education - The College of Education is the state leader in producing high quality teacher candidates.
 The College of Education faculty has established programs based on the conceptual framework's theme "Reflective Practitioners."
 The conceptual framework has four goals which describe the teacher candidates who complete the program at Athens State University.
 These four program goals are: Student Centered Learning, Disciplinary Knowledge, Professional and Pedagogical Knowledge, and Socially Responsible Citizens.
 Specifically, Athens State teacher candidates graduate with a strong foundation in disciplinary, professional, and pedagogical knowledge and the ability to create student centered learning opportunities and practice socially responsible citizenship.
 Graduates are prepared for the classroom and are attractive to school systems in North Alabama and across the state.
-Courses are offered in traditional, blended, and online formats to meet the needs of students.
+Courses are offered in traditional, blended, and online formats meet the needs to students.
 The College of Education is nationally accredited by the Council for Accreditation of Educator Programs (CAEP).